ThePhD/ThePhD.github.io/_posts/2021-06-30-Encodings with ztd text.markdown

 ## "I am Willfully Unqualified to Solve This Problem"

 In what universe is it fair that you — part of the Committee, the original sinners that created this disgusting ecosystem and all of horrific problems with your failed `wchar_t` and `char`-based localization that you crammed into every possible API — condemn everyone?
 You lead every programmer right to the gates of hell after over 200+ encodings are created and many attached at the language-level to my machine.
-And when the curse is at its worst and it's massive mechanism ominously **KA-CHNK**s open and its gaping maw drools with the screams of the damned, you just give a little peace sign and run off into your Unicode-only heaven, leaving us to fight the licking, devouring flame and save ourselves?
+And when the curse is at its worst and hell's massive opening mechanism ominously **KA-CHNK**s open and its gaping maw drools with the screams of the damned, you just give a little peace sign and run off into your Unicode-only heaven.
+And thus, we stand here to fight the licking, devouring flame and save ourselves as you cavort into paradise?
 With all due respect,

 what the hell is wrong with you?